Telling your boyfriend / husband (or girlfriend / wife) that you know they cheated is an extremely scary idea!

 I also suggest you prepare an evidence file that you can have nearby, if you need to use it during the meeting.
 Place only the most significant evidence in the file.... just a few things, not everything!

-We want your partner to know that you really do know about the affair, but not feel overwhelmed or attacked.
+We want your boyfriend / husband to know that you really do know they cheated, but not feel overwhelmed or attacked.
 Plan to share the evidence file only if you must.

 Step 3.
 Behave carefully during the conversation.